SjbCodingClub2022/AdvancedChallenges/SkillAssesments/BasicListUsage/readme.md

 # Info

-Their is a list provided for you in 'problem.py'
+There is a list provided for you in 'problem.py'

 The list consists of ten integers